 ISP 542.
 Ethnobotany.
 3 Hours S.

 Course will involve lectures and discussion of Ethnobotany - the mutual relationship between plants and traditional people.
 Research from both the field of anthropology and botany will be incorporated in this course to study the cultural significance of plant materials.
 The course has 7 main areas of focus: 1) Methods in Ethnobotanical Study; 2) Traditional Botanical Knowledge - knowledge systems, ethnolinguistics; 3) Edible and Medicinal Plants of North America (focus on North American Indians); 4) Traditional Phytochemistry - how traditional people made use of chemical substances; 5) Understanding Traditional Plant Use and Management; 6) Applied Ethnobotany; 7) Ethnobotany in Sustainable Development (focus on medicinal plant exploration by pharmaceutical companies in Latin America).
 (Same as ANTH 582 and EVRN 542.)
-Prerequisite: ANTH 104, ANTH 108, EVRN 148, or consent of instructor.
+Prerequisite: EVRN 142, EVRN 145, EVRN 148, ANTH 150/151, ANTH 160/162/360 or permission of instructor.
 LEC.